 - Highly reactive on normal, medium surfaces.
 If your home lanes run dry in the back 20, you may want to find something a little more toned down.

 Looking for your first, under $100 reactive resin?
 You should check out the Brunswick Rhino!
-The Rhino is available in a variety of colors and all the way from 10 pounds to 16 pounds making it great for adults and children.
+The Rhino is available in a variety of colours and all the way from 10 pounds to 16 pounds making it great for adults and children.
 The backend is muted, allowing for smooth transitions and better control.

 - The Rhino has a lot of great control.
 The bowl is perfect for a beginner trying to find their footing, and will also work well as a secondary ball for really dry conditions.

 - The Rhino is not a fan of wet conditions.
 It also is not great with long, pro oil patterns either, unless your game doesn’t rely much on hook.
-If your house favors a medium to dry oil pattern, you find the reaction from the Rhino to be absolutely brilliant, however.
+If your house favours a medium to dry oil pattern, you find the reaction from the Rhino to be absolutely brilliant, however.

 - The Rhino focuses a lot on control, which can lead to a sacrifice in power.
 The Rhino doesn’t have the same pin-mixing explosions you might hope for in a heavier handed ball like the Storm Code Black or similar.
 This may lead to a lot more wobbling splits than a ball with a bigger, more aggressive back end.

 Significantly cheaper than most of the other reactive resin balls on this list, the Hammer Black Widow Assassin is a strong, aggressive ball with some really great features.
 Its Gas Mask Core and Powerhouse polish finish make for a very aggressive continuous hook that doesn’t roll out.
-Available in 15 and 16 pounds, the Hammer Black Widow Assassin is clearly one of the best bowling ball on this list.
+Available in 15 and 16 pounds, the Hammer Black Widow Assassin is clearly one of the best bowling balls on this list.

 - The Hammer Black Widow Assassin is a long-lasting ball with a reliable coverstock.
 It keeps going after hundreds of games and will last you through your league and then some.